 Marketing plans are important for businesses of all sizes.
-Developing a marketing strategy is especially important for budding businesses and companies that have not yet established themselves as a legitimate industry player.
-Before diving into your marketing plan, make sure that you have a keen understanding of your industry as well as your marketing budget.
+Developing a marketing strategy is especially important for budding businesses and companies that haven’t yet established themselves as legitimate industry players.
+Before diving into your marketing plan, make sure you have a keen understanding of your industry as well as your marketing budget.

-Marketing Myth #9: “I cannot afford to devote resources to marketing right now.”
+Myth #9: “I can’t afford to devote resources to marketing right now.”

-Reality: You cannot afford not to devote resources to marketing.
+Reality: You can’t afford NOT to devote resources to marketing.

 A solid marketing plan is the cornerstone of success for a growing business.
 Failure to make marketing a priority can hinder your company’s market traction and growth.
 In particular, the lack of a marketing plan can cause you to spend advertising money blindly and fail to complete critical tasks in a timely fashion.
 Even worse, the absence of a marketing plan can mar your industry reputation.

-If you are unable to afford a full-time marketing team, consider outsourcing key marketing tasks to an industry expert who can provide marketing services on an as-needed basis.
-Outsourcing is especially beneficial for small businesses because you can pay for services as you use them while receiving the services of an experienced marketing professional.
+If you’re unable to afford a full-time marketing team, consider outsourcing key marketing tasks to an industry expert who can provide marketing services on an as-needed basis.
+Outsourcing is especially beneficial for small businesses, because you can pay for services as you use them and reap the benefits of an experienced marketing professional.

-Marketing Myth #10: “Once I put my marketing plan in place, I can sit back and relax.”
+Myth #10: “Once I put my marketing plan in place, I can relax.”

 Reality: A stellar marketing initiative does not unfold in a vacuum – it is constantly evolving.

-While you will likely employ some effective short-term strategies, you need a long-term marketing plan that features a five-year or ten-year strategy.
-You cannot let off the gas once you begin to achieve desired results.
+While you’ll likely employ some effective short-term strategies, you need a long-term marketing plan with a five- or ten-year strategy.
+You can’t let off the gas once you begin to see results.
 You need to continually reevaluate your plan and make modifications to reflect changing consumer trends.

-As outlined above, there are no shortcuts to marketing stardom.
+There are no shortcuts to marketing stardom.
 Maintaining realistic expectations is vital to the long-term success of your marketing plan, as is a keen understanding of your target market.
 A fruitful marketing campaign is multi-faceted and constantly evolving to meet the changing needs of your business.
-The single best measure you can take to develop a five-star marketing initiative is to enlist the guidance of an industry expert.
-With the support of a seasoned marketing specialist, you can craft an award-winning marketing plan for your business.
+The best measure to develop a five-star marketing initiative is to enlist an industry expert.
+With the support of a seasoned marketing specialist, you’re sure to craft an award-winning marketing plan for your business.